 For quick and easy inflation, it's important to have the right type of valve.
 Screw-on valves like the Boston Valve are very popular because they're easy to handle.
 It's also important that the nozzle on your inflator/deflator works with the valve on your tube.
 Many inflator/deflators come with adapters that fit a wide range of valves.

-The Boston Valve is a screw-on two-way valve.
+A screw-on two-way valve.
 The bottom portion is screwed into the towable, while the top valve is screwed open for inflation and then tightened after inflation.
 Air is easily released by unscrewing the base connector.
 It's important not to miss a thread when screwing in the Boston Valve as it may cause the tube to slowly leak air.
 Boston Valves can be replaced easily.

-The Speed Safety Valave is a simple, easy-to-use valve that's welded directly to the towable bladder.
+A simple, easy-to-use valve that's welded directly to the towable bladder.
 It opens for inflation when pushed in.
 The Speed Safety Valve cannot be replaced.
 If it becomes detached from the bladder, then you'll need to replace the whole bladder.

-The Lightning Valve from O'Brien is similar to the Boston Valve except that it is attached to the towable, so there are no parts to keep up with or lose.
+Similar to the Boston Valve except that it is attached to the towable, so there are no parts to keep up with or lose.
 The wider opening inflates and deflates much faster than the Boston Valve.
 An interior flap prevents air from escaping even if the cap is not in place.

-The Stem Valve resembles a tire valve in that it has a stem that opens the valve in order to fill the towable with air.
+Resembles a tire valve in that it has a stem that opens the valve in order to fill the towable with air.
 Once the air pump is removed, the air pressure inside the bladder pushes against the valve to seal it and keep the air from escaping.

-The Rapid Inflate and Wide Rapid Inflate Valves are designed to receive a high volume of air.
+Designed to receive a high volume of air.
 They have a low profile and a valve cap.

-PVC Tube - Most towable tubes are made of PVC with thicknesses between 24 and 30-gauge.
+Most towable tubes are made of PVC with thicknesses between 24 and 30-gauge.
 The higher the gauge, the thicker and stronger the material is.
 If the PVC on the tube is exposed, it's best to have a higher gauge PVC.

-Coated Nylon Cover - Towable tube covers are usually a coated nylon with a 420 or 840 denier rating.
+Towable tube covers are usually a coated nylon with a 420 or 840 denier rating.
 The higher the denier, the tougher the cover is.

-Quick Connects - Quick connects at the tow points are a must for easily attaching the tow rope.
+Quick connects at the tow points are a must for easily attaching the tow rope.
 They should be attached to the tube cover with several layers of durable reinforced webbing.

-Handles and Knuckle Guards - Grab handles with closed-cell foam cores inside a nylon sheath are made to easily grasp.
+Grab handles with closed-cell foam cores inside a nylon sheath are made to easily grasp.
 Foam knuckle guards underneath prevent you from scraping your fingers.

-Boarding Aids - Conveniently placed straps and handles make it easier for riders to climb back on the tube from the water after a spill.
+Conveniently placed straps and handles make it easier for riders to climb back on the tube from the water after a spill.

-Contact Area - A large riding surface combined with small water contact area makes for a thrilling ride.
+A large riding surface combined with small water contact area makes for a thrilling ride.
 With less contact between tube and water, there is less friction to interfere with speed.

-Headrest - For a relaxing cruise, look for features like inflated headrests to give you more comfort.
+For a relaxing cruise, look for features like inflated headrests to give you more comfort.

-Storage - For even more convenience on your casual ride, some towables have storage compartments for holding ice, drinks, snacks, or other items.
+For even more convenience on your casual ride, some towables have storage compartments for holding ice, drinks, snacks, or other items.